amgart/iracingPlanner/README.md

 *   Setup type
 *   Owned cars only
 *   Favorite content
+*   If rain is enabled for a serie

 ## Known issues and limitations
-*   If the serie has more than 12 races, the series is not shown at this moment, I am trying to find a way of showing the info without being confusing.
+*   If a series has more than 12 races, then it is not shown at this moment, I am trying to find a way of showing the info without being confusing.
+*   If a series does not follow the iRacing week pattern (from tuesday to next monday), when adding an event to the calendar, days selected are not the proper ones.

+## PRO members
+There are some features that only available for PRO members.
+The list of current available features are:
+*   See the duration of the races in the *Dashboard* tab
+*   See the % of rain chance of a race in the *Dashboard* tab
+*   Filtering in the *Series*, *Cars* and *Tracks* tabs
+*   Access to the *Calendar* tab to plan your season If you want to be a PRO member, please email me to amgart88@gmail.com and I will let you know the steps to become a PRO member.

+## Using the Calendar tab
+If you want to create your own calendar to plan your season more in deep.
+You can create your events from the *Dashboard* tab.
+To do it, just click on the calendar icon in a race where you have the track and the car, select the day you want to race and click on *Add*.
+Once done this, if you go to the *Calendar* tab you will see the events in the day you selected.

 ## Future features planned
-*   Showing more info about cars and tracks
+*   Showing more info about cars, tracks and series
 *   Recommendations about what to race
 *   Possibility to filter by multiple values in same filter.
 For example: show series with licenses A, B and C. At the moment this is not possible.
 *   Possibility to introduce your iRacing account info.
 *   Owned cars and tracks are automatically updated with your *iRacing* account.
 *   Price calculator for the user to use when planning the new season and being able to know how much money he needs to spend.
+*   Create your own custom events on the *Calendar* tab
+*   Create a calendar for your drivers (if you are a team manager)
+*   Expand the tool to more competitions (LowFuelMotorsport for example)

 ## About the author
 If you want to report issues, give me some feedback or recommend some new features, you can do it here in